Aman-Rathi1/k8s_cluster_aws_collection/README.md

 Example
 -------
-Compelte playbook for using this collection
+Complete playbook for using this collection

              - hosts: localhost